-Other components of Shilajit include various minerals, plant and microbial metabolites, lipids, small peptides and amino acids, and phenolic glycosides.
+Other components of Shilajit include various minerals, plant and microbial metabolites, lipids, small peptides, amino acids, and phenolic glycosides.

 The best forms of Shilajit

-Shilajit comes in different forms depending on the geographic location.
-The best quality is believed to come from the Altai and Himalaya regions.
-The mountains in these regions are impressively high and located at a very high altitude.
+Shilajit comes in different forms depending on geographic location.
+The best quality is believed to come from the Altai and Himalayan regions.
+The mountains in these regions are impressively high and located at very high altitudes.
 Shilajit is collected at elevations as high as 4876 meters (16,000 ft) to as high as 5943 meters (19,500 ft).
-These substances collected at high altitudes are purer and more effective for therapeutic uses than substances collected at lower altitudes.
+These substances collected at high altitudes are believed to be purer and more effective for therapeutic applications than substances collected at lower altitudes.
 Shilajit can occur at lower altitudes but will therefore be subject to more pollution.
 This results in a production process in which this contamination must be separated from the Shilajit.
 This process does not benefit the quality of the Shilajit.

 Apart from the fact that Shilajit are collected at high altitudes in the Altai and Himalayas, the Altai and Himalayas are known for their rich cultural history in using Shilajit for medicinal applications.
 Particularly in the Himalayas, Shilajit has been used in Ayurvedic medicine for centuries.